How a solid relationship between CX and brand strategy can superpower your startup

 These days, your marketing campaigns should intertwine every step, allowing allegiances to strengthen at each touchpoint.
 Marlon suggests the way around this is for startups to leverage the connection to their benefit.

 “CX is a blend of transparency, sub-service, well-designed products, and superior customer service.
-Used right, it hits every single mark the consumer looks for.”
+Used right, it hits every mark the consumer looks for.”

 Startups should invest in branding and CX from the get-go